 I have a cast iron crêpe pan.
 Cast iron pans need to be properly seasoned with oil and this creates its nonstick surface.
 Seasoning consists of washing the pan with soap, rinsing and drying it, spreading oil or shortening on it and then baking it.
 My pan had lots of buildup and was in terrible condition after lots of use.
 Before making this recipe I carefully prepared the pan by cleaning it, removing all the buildup, and then seasoning it with organic canola oil.
 It took a while, but it was worth it!

-1 1/3 cups raw buckwheat groats (do not use toasted Buckwheat or Kasha)
+1 1/3 cups raw buckwheat groats (toasted Buckwheat or Kasha)

 Optional: pinch of salt